marinsalinas/ansible-vagrant-demo/README.rst

         "state": "started"
     }

-Excercise 3 - Check if Nginx is running on webservers hosts
+Excersice 3 - Check if Nginx is running on webservers hosts
 -----------------------------------------------------------

 ::